smfarrukh82/DeepReinforcementLearning-Navigation/report.md

 Also, experience replay improves learning through repetition.
 By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.

-The implementation of the replay buffer can be found [here] (https://github.com/smfarrukh82/DeepReinforcementLearning-Navigation/blob/master/dqn_agent.py)  in the `agent.py` file of the source code.
+The implementation of the replay buffer can be found [here](https://github.com/smfarrukh82/DeepReinforcementLearning-Navigation/blob/master/dqn_agent.py)  in the `dqn_agent.py` file of the source code.

 #### Double Deep Q-Network (DDQN)